informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Bulk-uploading-image-files.md

 ---
-title: Bulk uploading image files
+title: Bulk Uploading Image Files
 permalink: /docs/bulk-uploading-image-files/
 ---

-The easiest way to add imaging data is via the web interface, using the method described in [Submitting Specimen Data](/docs/specimens/).
-If you have many files to upload, however, it may be more convenient to use the Deriva bulk uploader tool.
+The easiest way to add imaging data is via the web interface, using the method described in [Submitting Specimen Data](../specimen-v2/).
+If you have many files to upload, however, it may be more convenient to use the DERIVA bulk uploader tool.

-If you're not already familiar with the concepts and steps described in the [Submitting Specimen Data](/docs/specimens/) page, please review it and/or the tutorials linked there.
+If you're not already familiar with the concepts and steps described in the [Submitting Specimen Data](../specimen-v2/) page, please review them.
 The bulk upload tool is a replacement for Step 4 (Add Image Records) from that page.

 ## Step 1: Create Specimen records
-Create specimen records using either the the web interface, as described in [Submitting Specimen Data](/docs/specimens/), or the bulk upload process described in [Adding specimen records from a spreadsheet or CSV](/docs/bulk-uploading-specimen-data-from-a-file).
-Make sure you assign each record a unique Internal ID; the Internal ID is used to link image files with the corresponding Specimen records.
+Create specimen records using either the the web interface, as described in [Submitting Specimen Data](../specimen-v2/), or the CSV process described in [Adding specimen records from a file](../adding-specimen-records-from-a-file/).

+**Make sure you assign each record a unique Internal ID**; the Internal ID is used to link image files with the corresponding Specimen records.

-## Step 2: Create image files, and put them where the upload tool can find them.
+## Step 2: Put images where the upload tool can find them
 In order for the upload tool to find your image files, you'll need to organize your files as follows:

 ### For 2D files: